githubcyclist/media-controls/README.md

 7. You're done!

 ## Credits
-Thanks to Dorkbox for making his awesome System Tray (https://github.com/dorkbox/systemtray).
+Thanks to Dorkbox for making his awesome System Tray (https://github.com/dorkbox/systemtray), which I used in this project for the system tray icon.